SHOWS AND EXHIBITIONS

 - Beetroot, carrots, parsnips and swedes should have the leaves removed leaving 75mm of stalk.
 The tops can then be tied or whipped with string or raffia.

-- Shallots and onions should be carefully cleaned and loose skin removed.
+- Shallots and onions should be completely dried, carefully cleaned and loose skin removed.
 The roots are cut back to the basal plate and any top growth shortened, folded and tied neatly.